orbitdb/field-manual/01 Tutorial/01_Basics.md

   }

   piecesDb = await orbitdb.docstore('pieces', options)
-  await piecesDb.load()

-  pieces = piecesDb.get('all')
-  console.log(pieces.address)
+  console.log(piecesDb.id)
 })
 ```

-You will see the output of a simple empty array, `[]`.
-We understand this may not be immediately impressive, but a lot of important things quietly happened.
+You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
+This is the id, or **address** of this database.

 ### What just happened?